msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

 ## Installation

-ElementaryOS 7.1 is derived from Ubuntu so the installation is similar to the Ubuntu installation.
+Elementary OS 7.1 is derived from Ubuntu so the installation is similar to the Ubuntu installation.
 Initially, the system was prepared for 32 bit applications by entering the following command in a terminal:

 > sudo dpkg --add-architecture i386